DeraTechDesign/diode_js/README.md

     }
   };

-  const publishPort = new PublishPort(connection, publishedPortsWithConfig, certPath);
+  // certPath parameter is maintained for backward compatibility but not required const publishPort = new PublishPort(connection, publishedPortsWithConfig);
 }

 main();